Version v2.8.0 released

 News for users working with image datasets:

-pandas-profiling now has build-in supports for Files and Images.
+pandas-profiling now has built-in supports for Files and Images.

 Moreover, the text analysis features have also been reworked, providing more informative statistics.